ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 2. **Compound Records** - these are immutable records based on a Model Record, but contain processed data and/or data from other model records associated with the main model record.

 3. **Edit Model Classes** - these are editable versions of model records.
-They contain logic to track, validate and build saveable model records.
+They contain logic to track, validate and build model records to save.
 All edit classes implement `IEditRecord`, and optionally `IValidation` interfaces

 ### The Data Access and Core Projects